Commercial Use Authorization

 Commercial Services Plan

-Please Note: No new CUAs are being issued until completion of the CSP.
-Completion is expected in September 2012.
+Please Note: No new CUAs are being issued until the implementation of the CSP.
+Commercial Bicycle Tour Safety Stand Down

 Interim Commercial Operation

 Commercial services currently operating within the park will continue to be issued CUAs until such time that the Commercial Services Plan and Environmental Assessment (CSP/EA) is implemented.
 Commercial use at sunrise will continue to be limited as directed in the Commercial Use at Sunrise: Interim Operations Plan.